Drug Withdrawal Management

 However, chemical dependency is just one part of addiction.
 Successful recovery means setting yourself up for long-term success and permanently replacing the habits and behaviors that you may have come to rely on as a substance user.
 Detox is about getting clean; addiction treatment is about staying clean and learning to live the best version of your life without relying on drugs or alcohol.

 Addiction treatment programs may be highly individualized depending on your needs and history.
-At St. Gregory, we provide a Christ-centered recovery program that helps to change your thinking patterns and provide you with healthy coping mechanisms while finding the support you need to succeed.
+At St. Gregory, we provide a faith-based recovery program that helps to change your thinking patterns and provide you with healthy coping mechanisms while finding the support you need to succeed.
 A combination of cognitive behavior therapy, new habit development, wellness initiatives and addiction recovery life coaching work together to provide your new life with its best possible foundation.

 If you or someone you care about is struggling with addiction, know that you don’t have to go through this alone.
 Contact us today to learn more about our detox and treatment services.